 10. No hidden costs or minimums and must have a national network of legal advisers.

-By assigning the accounts to a collection agency on time, owners will see the increased rate of return on their past due accounts.
+By assigning the accounts to a collection agency on time, owners will see an increased rate of return on their past due accounts.

 If you need a collections agency to take care of your account receivables: Contact us